Networking titan Cisco Systems Inc. is inching ever closer to total wireless LAN domination.

 Campbell, Calif.-based Infonetics said while Symbol continued to lead with 28% of the total WLAN switch market in the third quarter, Cisco has made great strides, "leapfrogging [Cisco] into second place by the narrowest margin."

-In a statement, Infonetics directing analyst Richard Webb credited Cisco's turnaround to the company's
+In a statement, Infonetics directing analyst Richard Webb credited Cisco's turnaround to the company's purchase of Airespace earlier this year.
+Airespace, a WLAN switch startup, took the market by storm, prompting Cisco to cough up $450 million to buy it.

 Symbol and Cisco were followed by Trapeze Networks and Aruba Networks, which took third and fourth place, respectively, in the WLAN switch market.